Matt-Farncomb/Cs50x-psets/README.md

 **Pset 8** is an app that intereacts with Google Maps API and enables users to look at articles from different cities around the US.

-This readme will be improved in the future to provide more information.